 - Provide stability for employees

-You should enlist the help of your accountant and lawyer to assist you with the many technical aspects of your succession plan, including legal transfer of business ownership, tax implications of disposing of the business, the financing of a successor, and the division of future profits after the transition.
+You should enlist the help of your accountant and lawyer to assist you with the many technical aspects of your succession plan for exiting your business, including legal transfer of business ownership, tax implications of disposing of the business, the financing of a successor, and the division of future profits after the transition.

 Exit Your Business

 It’s not always easy to sell a business, especially if your business is small, relatively new, unprofitable, or has a declining sales history.
-The higher the growth potential of your business, the more likely you’ll find a buyer.
+The higher the growth potential of your business, the more likely you’ll find a buyer, and easier to exit your business.

 Be prepared to explain why you’re selling your business.
 This is typically the first question a potential buyer will ask you.
 The more valid your reason, the more serious the buyer will be.
 Try not to disclose personal information as it could give the buyer leverage during the negotiations.